 The days are getting shorter, and it’s starting to get chilly out there, but birding season is just getting started on the BC Bird Trail!

-Autumn is actually one of the best times of the year to go birding because of the large amounts of bird migrations taking place.
+Fall is actually one of the best times of the year to go birding because of the large amounts of bird migrations taking place.
 All three BC Bird Trails are ideally situated along parts of the Pacific Flyway, catching birds flying south seeking warmer climates.
-Some will stay for the duration of the winter to enjoy the tepid climate and abundance of food, while others only stop by for a break during their long journey further south.
-During peak migration, birding can be quite exciting and local birding spots can change overnight, welcoming a whole new host of species to identify.
+Some will stay for the duration of the winter to enjoy the tepid climate and abundance of food, while others only stop by for a break during their long journey farther south.
+During peak migration, birding can be quite exciting and local birding spots can change overnight, so every outing can offer new surprises.

 For more information on the science behind bird migration and what to expect on your fall birding excursion, read through this great resource from eBird.